italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Host Logical Channels

-The host side of the coherent pluggable is further divided into two functional blocks; Host Logical Channels and Electrical channels.
+The host side of the optical module is further divided into two functional blocks; Host Logical Channels and Electrical channels.
 The characteristics of the Host Logical Channels are:

 * Logical representation of the hierarchical view of the digital framing layers for services carried on the electrical lanes of the device